 Other Boats as Residences

-If you prefer the look of a more traditional boat, you can choose to live on just about anything you can afford as long as it’s comfortable.
+If you prefer the look of a more traditional boat to a houseboat or floating home, you can choose to live on just about anything you can afford as long as it’s comfortable.
 Yachts, trawlers and some sailboats have enough space to live below deck.

 If you’re living on a powered boat or boathouse and primarily staying in a marina where you have a slip, know the marina’s rules before claiming your boat as your permanent residence.
 Some marinas have a maximum number of nights allowed on board, while others are more amenable to full-time residents.